Plokoon1987/cheats/Linux/RaspberryPi/OS_Install.md

 # OS Install
-Shows how to install a Raspbian on a "SD Card"
+Shows how to install a Raspbian on a "MicroSD Card"

 ## Requirements:
 * MicroSD Card